haminhcong/angular-testing-recipes/README.md

 1. Run `npm install`
 1. Run `npm test` to execute all the tests
 1. Run `ng test --single-run` to run and generate junit xml report
-1. Run `ng test --single-run --code-coverage` to run and generate cobetura coverage xml report
+1. Run `ng test --watch=false --code-coverage` to run and generate cobetura coverage xml report

 By running `npm run test.watch` you can run the tests in watch mode which is particularly useful during development.